AckerlyXu/heima/articles/vs-azure-tools-cloud-service-publish-set-up-required-services-in-visual-studio.md

 After you create your storage account, you will see the URLs that you can use to access resources in each of the Azure storage services, and also the primary and secondary access keys for your account.
 You use these keys to authenticate requests made against the storage services.

-> [AZURE.NOTE]
+> [!NOTE]
 > The secondary access key provides the same access to your storage account as the primary access key and is generated as a backup should your primary access key be compromised.
 Additionally, it is recommended that you regenerate your access keys on a regular basis.
 You can modify a connection string setting to use the secondary key while you regenerate the primary key, then you can modify it to use the regenerated primary key while you regenerate the secondary key.
 >
 >

 ## Configure your app to use services provided by the storage account
 You must configure any role that accesses storage services to use the Azure storage services that you have created.
 To do this, you can use multiple service configurations for your Azure project.
 By default, two are created in your Azure project.
 By using multiple service configurations, you can use the same connection string in your code, but have a different value for a connection string in each service configuration.
 For example, you can use one service configuration to run and debug your application locally using the Azure storage emulator and a different service configuration to publish your application to Azure.
-For more information about service configurations, see [Configuring Your Azure Project Using Multiple Service Configurations](/documentation/articles/vs-azure-tools-multiple-services-project-configurations/).
+For more information about service configurations, see [Configuring Your Azure Project Using Multiple Service Configurations](./vs-azure-tools-multiple-services-project-configurations.md).

 ### To configure your application to use services that the storage account provides
 1. In Visual Studio open your Azure solution.
 In Solution Explorer, open the shortcut menu for each role in your Azure project that accesses the storage services and choose **Properties**.
 A page with the name of the role is displayed in the Visual Studio editor.
 The page displays the fields for the **Configuration** tab.
 2. In the property pages for the role, choose **Settings**.
 3. In the **Service Configuration** list, choose the name of the service configuration that you want to edit.
 If you want to make changes to all of the service configurations for this role, you can choose **All Configurations**.
-For more information about how to update service configurations, see the section **Manage Connection Strings for Storage Accounts** in the topic [Configure the Roles for an Azure Cloud Service with Visual Studio](/documentation/articles/vs-azure-tools-configure-roles-for-cloud-service/).
+For more information about how to update service configurations, see the section **Manage Connection Strings for Storage Accounts** in the topic [Configure the Roles for an Azure Cloud Service with Visual Studio](./vs-azure-tools-configure-roles-for-cloud-service.md).
 4. To modify any connection string settings, choose the **…** button next to the setting.
 The **Create Storage Connection String** dialog box appears.
 5. Under **Connect using**, choose the **Your subscription** option.
 6. In the **Subscription** list, choose your subscription.
 If the list of subscriptions doesn't include the one that you want, choose the **Download Publish Settings** link.